Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/using-networkscenemanager.md

 ---

 ## Netcode for GameObjects Integrated Scene Management
-Netcode scene management provides you with:
+### The `NetworkSceneManager` Provides You With:
 - An existing framework that supports both the bootstrap and scene transitioning scene management usage patterns.
 - Automated client synchronization that occurs when a client is connected and approved.
   - All scenes loaded via `NetworkSceneManager` will be synchronized with clients during client synchronization.
-    - _Later in this document, you will learn more about using scene validation to control this on either the client or server side_.
+    - _Later in this document, you will learn more about using scene validation to control what scenes are synchronized on the client, server, or both side(s)_.
-  - All spawned netcode objects are synchronized with clients during client synchronization.
+  - All spawned Netcode objects are synchronized with clients during client synchronization.
 - A comprehensive scene event notification system that provides you with a plethora of options.
   - It provides scene loading, unloading, and client synchronization events ("Scene Events") that can be tracked on both the client and server.
     - The server is notified of all scene events (including the clients')